Set up development environment

 Step 2: choose a smart contract development language

-.
+During the guide, we provide examples in FunC, Tolk, and Tact.
 You can choose any of them and even combine smart contracts in different languages.
 To proceed through the guide, there is no need for a deep understanding of the chosen language—basic programming skills will be enough.

-You can find a brief overview of the languages here: Programming languages
+You can find a brief overview of the languages here: Programming languages.

-Step 3: set up Blueprint SDK
+Step 3: set up Blueprint

 Change the directory to the parent folder of your future project and run the following command: